 MENG 49900 - Research: Molecular Engineering: Students may elect to satisfy some or all of their course load each quarter by registering for MENG 49900 - Research: Molecular Engineering with their Primary Academic Research Advisor, or, if the Primary Academic Research Advisor is not a PME faculty member, their Primary PhD Program Advisor.
-In rare cases, it is possible for students to register for MENG 49900 with the Director of Graduate Studies for the applicable academic program.
+In rare cases, it is possible for students to register for MENG 49900 with the Director of Graduate Studies for the applicable academic program or Vice Dean for Education and Outreach with prior written approval.
 Students are not typically eligible to register for MENG 49900 in the first quarter of their first year.
 In general, students beyond the first year of the PhD program will satisfy their enrollment requirements through MENG 49900.